MSAChowdhury/Guess_the_number/README.md

 ## --Nope--Close--Match--  ##
 ###########################

-# It's time to actually make a simple command line game so put together everything
-# you've learned so far about Python.
-The game goes like this:

  1. The computer will think of 3 digit number that has no repeating digits.
  2. You will then guess a 3 digit number